 - You must license your transformed work under the same license as the original when the license is marked Share-Alike (SA).

-- You can’t use content with licenses marked as Non-Commercial (NC) for anything commercial such as part of a paid eBook or in print, selling it on T-shirts, or other profit-driven activities, or used in other day-to-day operations in a corporation.
-However, this right will be granted on request on a case-by-case basis to not-for-profit organizations and independent content creators.
+- You can’t use content with licenses marked as Non-Commercial (NC) for anything commercial such as part of a paid eBook or in print, selling it on T-shirts, or other profit-driven activities, or used in other day-to-day operations inside a corporation.
+However, these right can be granted on request on a case-by-case basis to not-for-profit organizations and independent content creators.

 Requesting more permissions

-If you can’t figure out the license for the image and article you want to use, or want to discuss different licensing terms — including for content syndication — then please get in touch by email at firstname.lastname@example.org.
+If you can’t figure out the license for something you want to reuse, or want to discuss different licensing terms — including for content syndication — then please get in touch by email at firstname.lastname@example.org.
 I’ll do my best to answer questions and help out if you just need information on using my Creative Commons licensed content too.

 Do include a link to the material and describe your intended use as this will greatly expedite your request.